-Note: When get\media is called on a request with an empty body, Falcon will let the media handler try to deserialize the body and will return the value returned by the handler or propagate the exception raised by it.
-To instead return a different value in case of an exception by the handler, specify the argument default\when\empty.
+Note: When get_media is called on a request with an empty body, Falcon will let the media handler try to describing the body and will return the value returned by the handler or propagate the exception raised by it.
+To instead return a different value in case of an exception by the handler, specify the argument default_when_empty.